irfanraj-avalara/Avalara-SDK-DotNet/docs/EInvoicing/V1/DocumentsApi.md

 <a name="submitdocument"></a>
 # **SubmitDocument**
-> DocumentSubmitResponse SubmitDocument (SubmitDocumentRequest requestParameters)
+> DocumentSubmitResponse SubmitDocument (SubmitDocumentRequestSdk requestParameters)

 Submits a document to Avalara E-Invoicing API